Finns Point: 17th century

 At the time of European colonization in the 17th century the Delaware River was known as the South River and the Salem River was known as Varkens Kill, or Hogg Creek.

 Tradition holds that a settlement was first planted by Finns as part of the colony of New Sweden in 1638. among them, the family of Anders Sinicka, whose surname has many variations.

 This is recalled in the name of the road running along the shore south of the Port of Salem, Sinnicksons Landing Road. which bears the name of the a prominent Salem County family, including Thomas Sinnickson and his descendants.

 In 1641, a group of 60 settlers (20 families) from the New Haven Colony (in today's Connecticut) purchased land along the kill.
 In 1643, the Governor of New Sweden built Fort Nya Elfsborg, just east of present-day Salem, New Jersey, and allowed the Varkens Kill settlement to remain if they swore allegiance to Sweden.

-After the English seized control of the south bank of the Delaware in 1664, the peninsula that would become Finn’s Point remained part of West Jersey.
-The area continued to attract settlers of diverse European origins, including Dutch, Swedish, and Finnish families who had remained from the New Sweden period.
-Local records indicate that the descendants of early Finns, such as the Anders Sinicka family, were active in shipping, small-scale farming, and river trade along the Delaware, helping to connect West Jersey settlements to Philadelphia and other coastal ports.

-In the late 1660s and 1670s, the Quaker John Fenwick oversaw the formal settlement and land grants in the Salem area, including parcels on the Finn’s Point peninsula.
-Fenwick encouraged continued Finnish settlement, citing their expertise in timber, boatbuilding, and river navigation.

-By the 1680s, Finn’s Point had developed a modest riverfront cluster of homes and wharves.
-Dutch cartographer Adriaen van der Donck visited the region in the mid-1670s while documenting the Delaware River valley for trade purposes, noting in his sketches the “Finnish cottages by the South River, their sails and shallops ready for commerce.”

-The region also became a locus for cultural exchange.
-Swedish Lutheran ministers occasionally traveled south from Fort Nya Elfsborg to minister to the Finnish families, while Quaker meetings in Salem frequently included Finnish settlers, fostering early interethnic collaboration that would characterize the community for decades.
+In 1651, Fort Casimir was constructed directly across the river on the west bank of the Delaware and by 1655, the region came under the control of New Netherland, which it remained until 1664 when the English overran the settlements on the south banks of the Delaware.
+The peninsula on the east banks became West Jersey.
+The town at Salem was founded in 1675 by John Fenwick, a Quaker.